 The Transitional Care Unit (TCU) at University Hospital Community Campus is a 20 bed hospital based short-term sub-acute skilled nursing unit.
-The unit, which plans to open in July 2014, is located on the completely renovated 5E unit on the Upstate Community Campus.
+The unit opened in July 2014 and is located on the completely renovated 5E unit on the Upstate Community Campus.
 The TCU admits only Medicare patients directly from an Upstate University Hospital acute care unit.

 The TCU provides services to inpatients that no longer require acute care, but continue to need specialized medical, nursing and other hospital ancillary services and are not yet ready for discharge.
 It will be necessary for the patient or family to participate in the care on the TCU and to effectively address the post-discharge needs.

 Examples of Medicare patients considered for admission to TCU include:

 - Patients with general diagnoses in Orthopedics/Neuroscience/Surgical/Medical requiring short-term, therapies to improve mobility, self-care, ADL, bladder/bowel management, communication, balance, or safety.

 - Surgical Cases requiring Complex Wound Care/New colostomy patients requiring patient/caregiver education.

 - Patients who require IVs, tube feeding, daily injections and therapies, sterile dressing changes, nutritional assessments or skilled medical observation.

 - Endocrine patients with newly diagnosed diabetes requiring patient/caregiver education.

 - Deconditioned Patients requiring Respiratory or Cardiovascular care.